 Window coverings seem to be one of our most basic needs.
 As soon as you get some sort of shelter, you’re looking for a way to cover the windows for privacy.
 In college, I simply used push-pins to hold a sheet across my apartment’s bedroom window.
 I let it hang down at night, and during the day I held it back with a binder clip from my Economics textbook.
 Not very stylish, but at least it blocked the view of the dumpsters.
 Now I know window coverings are a great DIY project; and simple enough for the beginning sewer.
 Straight edges.
 Simple, straight stitches.
-The individual steps couldn’t be easier.
+The individual steps couldn’t be easier (check our our Curtains category).
 But even the most basic curtain project can go awry without some good planning.
 And the most important part of that planning is knowing how to take proper measurements.

 We’re covering the basics here of outside, inside, and trim mounts.
 As with all projects, you can dive deeper into various details and alternatives, but this information will do the trick in the vast majority of situations.